thiboverbeerst/legal-center/policies/cookie-policy.md

 ## What about other tracking technologies, like web beacons?

 Cookies are not the only way to recognize or track visitors to a website.
-We may use other, similar technologies from time to time, like web beacons (sometimes called "tracking pixels" or "clear gifs").
-These are tiny graphics files that contain a unique identifier that enables us to recognize when someone has visited our Website or opened an email including them.
-This allows us, for example, to monitor the traffic patterns of users from one page within a website to another, to deliver or communicate with cookies, to understand whether you have come to the website from an online advertisement displayed on a third-party website, to improve site performance, and to measure the success of email marketing campaigns.
+I may use other, similar technologies from time to time, like web beacons (sometimes called "tracking pixels" or "clear gifs").
+These are tiny graphics files that contain a unique identifier that enables me to recognize when someone has visited my Website or opened an email including them.
+This allows me, for example, to monitor the traffic patterns of users from one page within a website to another, to deliver or communicate with cookies, to understand whether you have come to the website from an online advertisement displayed on a third-party website, to improve site performance, and to measure the success of email marketing campaigns.
 In many instances, these technologies are reliant on cookies to function properly, and so declining cookies will impair their functioning.

 ## Do you use Flash cookies or Local Shared Objects?

-Websites may also use so-called "Flash Cookies" (also known as Local Shared Objects or "LSOs") to, among other things, collect and store information about your use of our services, fraud prevention, and for other site operations.
+Websites may also use so-called "Flash Cookies" (also known as Local Shared Objects or "LSOs") to, among other things, collect and store information about your use of my services, fraud prevention, and for other site operations.

 If you do not want Flash Cookies stored on your computer, you can adjust the settings of your Flash player to block Flash Cookies storage using the tools contained in the [Website Storage Settings Panel](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager07.html).
 You can also control Flash Cookies by going to the [Global Storage Settings Panel](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager03.html) and following the instructions (which may include instructions that explain, for example, how to delete existing Flash Cookies (referred to "information" on the Macromedia site), how to prevent Flash LSOs from being placed on your computer without your being asked, and (for Flash Player 8 and later) how to block Flash Cookies that are not being delivered by the operator of the page you are on at the time).

 ## Do you serve targeted advertising?

-Third parties may serve cookies on your computer or mobile device to serve advertising through our Website.
+Third parties may serve cookies on your computer or mobile device to serve advertising through my Website.
 These companies may use information about your visits to this and other websites in order to provide relevant advertisements about goods and services that you may be interested in.
 They may also employ technology that is used to measure the effectiveness of advertisements.
 They can accomplish this by using cookies or web beacons to collect information about your visits to this and other sites in order to provide relevant advertisements about goods and services of potential interest to you.
-The information collected through this process does not enable us or them to identify your name, contact details, or other details that directly identify you unless you choose to provide these.
+The information collected through this process does not enable me or them to identify your name, contact details, or other details that directly identify you unless you choose to provide these.

 ## How often will you update this Cookie Policy?

-We may update this Cookie Policy from time to time in order to reflect, for example, changes to the cookies we use or for other operational, legal, or regulatory reasons.
-Please therefore revisit this Cookie Policy regularly to stay informed about our use of cookies and related technologies.
+I may update this Cookie Policy from time to time in order to reflect, for example, changes to the cookies I use or for other operational, legal, or regulatory reasons.
+Please therefore revisit this Cookie Policy regularly to stay informed about my use of cookies and related technologies.

 The 'Last modified" line at the footer of this Cookie Policy indicates when it was last updated.

-## Where can I get further information?
+## Where can you get further information?

-If you have any questions about our use of cookies or other technologies, please email us at [legal@thiboverbeerst.com](mailto:legal@thiboverbeerst.com)
+If you have any questions about my use of cookies or other technologies, please email me at [legal@thiboverbeerst.com](mailto:legal@thiboverbeerst.com)